 Don’t plan your entire itinerary ahead of time.

-Sometimes it is those unplanned moments while traveling that makes the best memories.
+Sometimes it is those unplanned moments while traveling that make the best memories.

 Let Someone at Home Know Your Plans

 This is extremely important when you are traveling solo.